 Losartan Tablets contain lactose monohydrate.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.

-Always take Losartan Tablets exactly as your doctor or pharmacist has told you.
+Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.
 Your doctor will decide on the appropriate dose of Losartan Tablets, depending on your condition and whether you are taking other medicines.
 It is important to continue taking Losartan Tablets for as long as your doctor prescribes it in order to maintain smooth control of your blood pressure.

 Adult patients with High Blood Pressure

 Treatment usually starts with 50 mg losartan (one tablet Losartan 50 mg) once a day.
 The maximal blood pressure lowering effect should be reached 3-6 weeks after beginning treatment.
-In some patients the dose may later be increased to 100 mg losartan once daily (two tablets Losartan 50 mg or one tablet of Losartan 100 mg) once daily.
+In some patients the dose may later be increased to 100 mg losartan (two tablets Losartan 50 mg or one tablet of Losartan 100 mg) once daily.

 If you have the impression that the effect of losartan is too strong or too weak, please talk to your doctor or pharmacist.